Kocisov/boa.vim/README.md

 ----

 - Better description
-- Add support for more languages(JavaScript at first and maybe Ruby, PHP)
-- Fix CSS, Less, Sass, HTML highlights
 - Add links to used vim-syntaxes
+- Think about changing some highlight colors for CSS, Less, Sass, HTML
+- Configure for more languages(Ruby, Php).
+Less interesting.